 Also, you’ll probably want to connect to a wireless network if one is available.
 Not all of us have unlimited data, and you’re almost certainly going to be downloading a lot in your first day with your phone.
 It might not be a good idea to start eating into monthly limit right away.

 Log into Google and let the magic flow

 When you turn on your device for the first time, a walkthrough will guide you through the setup process.
-One of the first things it will ask you to do is log into your Google account.
+This will vary a tiny bit from phone to phone but one of the first things it will ask you to do is log into your Google account.

 You can skip this step if you want, but we seriously don’t recommend it.
 Logging into Google connects your device with a ton of other services, and it’s the first step toward personalizing your phone.
 Activating this account will set up your email, calendar, and contacts list automatically, and it will prepare your phone to synchronize your identity across devices.
 It’s also required for the Play store.

 If you’ve owned an Android device before, then you’re about to witness some magic.
 After logging into your Google account, your phone will connect with the Google Play Store and attempt to download all your old apps.
 Before your very eyes, this stock device will transform into a faster, sleeker version of your old phone.

 Your phone likely came with a few apps pre-installed by the manufacturer or carrier that you didn’t ask for and can’t get rid of (unless you decide to root).
 These apps take up space and can slow your phone down.
 To maximize your phone’s capabilities, you may want to ditch this stuff.

 Once your phone is up and running, go to the Apps menu in your Settings and locate any apps that came pre-loaded on your phone.
 You might not be able to uninstall them, but you can disable them and uninstall any updates, which will keep the space they occupy to a minimum.
 Disabling an app also means you won’t see it in the app drawer anymore.